-HIGH LEVEL OF TRUST IN SECURE DIGITAL SOLUTIONS Context Digital products and services bring benefits as well as risks, and these risks must be identified and mitigated.
+Context: Digital products and services bring benefits as well as risks, and these risks must be identified and mitigated.
 In the process of evaluating security of digital solutions and ensuring their trustworthiness, it is essential to adopt a common approach, with the goal to strike a balance between societal, market, economic and cybersecurity needs.
 A neutral entity acting in a transparent manner will increase customer trust on digital solutions and the wider digital environment.

-What we want to achieve • Cyber secure digital environment across the EU, where citizens can trust ICT products, services and processes through the deployment of certification schemes in key technological areas;
+• Cyber secure digital environment across the EU, where citizens can trust ICT products, services and processes through the deployment of certification schemes in key technological areas;